FreeDiscovery/FreeDiscovery/examples/README.txt

 --------

 These Python scripts illustrate the use of the FreeDiscovery REST and Python APIs on a subset of the TREC 2009 legal collection.
+See the README for the quick start instructions that use `curl`.

 These examples can be run with the following steps,